audreymaniez/auto-wcag/_rules/SC1-3-1-table-data-cell-headers-attribute.md

 ### Expectation (1)

-Each target element has a `headers` element that lists the `id` for all headers associated with that cell.
+Each target element has a `headers` attribut that lists the `id` of all headers associated with that cell.

 ## Assumptions